innodatalabs/innodatalabs.github.io/_posts/2017-03-29-viterbi-demystified.md

 -1000    0     0
 ```

-Thus, we are taking the original solution to a sequence labeling problem, and add external constraint.
-Then we find the best
+Thus, we are taking the original solution to a sequence labeling problem, and add external transitoin constraint.
-sequence that minimizes loss under the given constraint.
+Then we find the best sequence that minimizes loss under the given constraint.

 To recap, we can use Viterbi to find solutions to sequence labeling problems under additional transition constrains.

 ## IOB constraint
-One important transition constraint arises when one uses popular
+One important transition constraint arises when we use popular
 [IOB label encoding](https://en.wikipedia.org/wiki/Inside_Outside_Beginning).

 Indeed, in IOB sequence there are some transitions that are not expected, given the meaning of IOB labeling.
 For example,